 (2) Call for Proposals.
-The Director of Declassification shall periodically issue a call to DOE elements, as well as to the Department of Defense, for declassification proposals.
+The Director of Nuclear and National Security Information shall periodically issue a call to DOE elements, including NNSA elements, as well as to the Department of Defense, for declassification proposals.

 - (3) Disposition of Proposal.
-Within 1 month after the final determination is made, the Director of Declassification shall notify, through the Headquarters Classification Representative or field element Classification Officer, each person or organization making a proposal of that proposal's final disposition. - 3.
+Within 1 month after the final determination is made, the Director of Nuclear and National Security Information shall notify, through the Headquarters Classification Representative or field element Classification Officer (as well as through the Chief of Defense Nuclear Security for NNSA elements), each person or organization making a proposal of that proposal's final disposition. - 3.
 DOWNGRADING OR UPGRADING.
-The Director of Declassification may downgrade or upgrade the classification level of RD information. - 4.
+The Director of Nuclear and National Security Information may downgrade or upgrade the classification level of RD information. - 4.
 RECLASSIFICATION.
 Information once classified as RD but declassified cannot be reclassified.
-However, the Director of Declassification may evaluate new information in a previously declassified subject area and then classify it, if warranted. - 5.
+However, the Director of Nuclear and National Security Information may evaluate new information in a previously declassified subject area and then classify it, if warranted. - 5.
 NOTIFICATION REQUIREMENTS.
-The Director of Declassification shall notify classifiers and declassifiers when information is classified, declassified, downgraded, or upgraded by issuing classification guidance.
+The Director of Nuclear and National Security Information shall notify classifiers and declassifiers when information is classified, declassified, downgraded, or upgraded by issuing classification guidance.